 Distance Estimator

-A less common method of computing an image of the Mandelbrot Set.
+A less common representation function for the Mandelbrot Set.
 Distance Estimator allows you to see every pixel that contains any points in the Mandelbrot Set (no matter how few such points there are).
+This makes the filament structure much easier to see.

 The algorithm is based on the derivative of the iteration function and works because the dwell bands are spaced closer together as you approach a point in the Mandelbrot set.
 Calcuating the derivative is equivalent to measuring the spacing of the dwell bands.